 Calculations for the additional jitter.
-These calculations are adapted from the analysis in [16].
+These calculations are adapted from the analysis in [14].
 Let K_i denote the transmit buffer queue in CC_i .
 Let CT_m denotes the maximum between the time required to copy m_m from the message queue to the transmit buffer and from transmit buffer to the message queue.
-As noted in [16], these two times are very similar to each other.
+As noted in [14], these two times are very similar to each other.
 Let the additional jitter of m_m as seen by the lower priority messages due to priority inversion be denoted by AJ_m .
 Where AJ stands for "Additional Jitter".
-The maximum jitter of m_m denoted by \hat{J}m is the summation of its original jitter of m_m that is seen by lower priority messages is calculated as follows.
+The maximum jitter of m_m denoted by \hat{J}m is the summation of its original jitter J_m and the additional jitter due to priority inversion.
+Mathematically, the additional jitter of m_m that is seen by lower priority messages is calculated as follows.